 |Los Angeles, CA||481 miles||7hrs 19min|

 Tucson is also the most convenient place to fly in-and-out of if you are visiting the area from outside the state or outside the country.
 If you are looking to combine a stop in the Tucson area with other areas of the American Southwest, there are a number of other cities in the region that you can fly in-and-out of as well.
-If you are interested, I listed a table of these cities above for your review.
+If you are interested, I listed a table of these cities in my Saguaro National Park guide above for you to review.

 When I was exploring the American Southwest a few years ago, I flew in-and-out of El Paso, Texas.
 On that trip, I was able to visit a number of the park in Texas, New Mexico, and Arizona all in one trip.
 If you are interested in seeing an itinerary of this trip, please check out my Epic National Parks Road Trips – Desert Mountains and Caves Road Trip article for more information.